CosmosContracts/juno-tools-docs/docs/03-snapshots/02-guide.md

 ## Download snapshot

-:::tip
-Full blockhain database's size is more than 500GB, it may take a while to download the archive.
+:::tip Full blockchain database's size is more than 500GB, it may take a while to download the archive.
 :::

 ```bash